 "In March 2018, the Company disposed its ownership interests in its significant, operating subsidiaries in Russia and Ukraine.
 Following this, and up-to-date, the Company engaged only in investment holding activities.
 The Company does not foresee any material financial impact to its business from a possible spread of Coronavirus."

-On the date of the approval of the Annual Financial Report 2019, this position remains the same.
+On the date of the approval of the Company's Annual Report for the year 2020, this position remains the same.

 Use of financial instruments by the Company